CASA DE VILARINHO DE SÃO ROMÃO - VILARINHO DE SÃO ROMÃO, SABROSA

-Next to the house was a great estate which produced 200 pipes of wine, but by mid 19th century, after the philloxera onslaught, fell down to only 3 pipes.
-At the time hunger ravaged all Douro country, but so remarkable were soil and climate, and so fertile, that the owners of the estate and its hall undertook to grow tobacco as a substitute, so as to recover some of Douro's lost wealth.
-However his initiative never became successful, due to high taxes, and possibly to a set of difficulties imposed by the State, which up till then had been the sole grower of this commodity.
+Next to the house was a great estate which produced 200 pipes of wine, but by the mid 19th century, after the philloxera onslaught, fell down to only 3 pipes.
+At the time, hunger ravaged all Douro country, but the soil and climate were so remarkable and so fertile, that the owners of the estate and its hall undertook to grow tobacco as a substitute, so as to recover some of Douro's lost wealth.
+However, his initiative never became successful, due to high taxes, and possibly to a set of difficulties imposed by the State, which up till then had been the sole grower of this commodity.

 He was one of the first to argue that wine growers had the right to sell their wines at a price according to the high quality and heavy production costs.